romainl/idiomatic-vimrc/README.md

       <C-]> on an highlighted tag to jump to the corresponding entry
       <C-t> to come back

-- Always refer to the relevant `:help` before adding anything to your `vimrc`.
+- Always refer to the relevant `:help` before adding *anything* to your `vimrc`.
-- You don't need `set nocompatible` if you have a custom `vimrc` at the expected location.
+- You don't need `set nocompatible` if you have a custom `vimrc` at the expected location (see above).
 - `set background=dark` doesn't do what you think it does.
-- `set t_Co=256` is a bad idea, set your terminal up properly instead.
+- `set t_Co=256` is a bad idea.
+Vim sets it on its own depending on `$TERM` so set your terminal up properly instead.
-- `set paste` has a lot of nasty side effects, don't put it in your `vimrc`.
+- `set paste` has a lot of nasty side effects, don't put it in your `vimrc` before carefully reading `:help 'paste'`.
 - If you have many autocommands for many filetype-specific settings, consider moving those settings to proper filetype plugins:

       ~/.vim/after/ftplugin/php.vim